Yan-Oliveira/doc-fao/content/automated-faq-ticket-creator/admin/processes-automation/dynamic-fields.rst

    .. seealso::

-      To define a default value for this dynamic field, you also can set a value to the following system configuration option:
+      To define a default value for this dynamic field, you can also set a value to the following system configuration option:

       - ``OTRSAutomatedFAQTicketCreator::DefaultValues###CustomerUser``

 ``OTRSAutomatedFAQTicketCreatorOwner``
    This dynamic field defines the ticket owner for the ticket creation.
-Possible values are: *[Owner user login] → [Owner user name]*, for example: *root@localhost → Admin OTRS*.
+Possible values are: *[Owner user login] → [Owner full name]*, for example: *root@localhost → Admin OTRS*.

    .. seealso::

-      To define a default value for this dynamic field, you also can set a value to the following system configuration option:
+      To define a default value for this dynamic field, you can also set a value to the following system configuration option:

       - ``OTRSAutomatedFAQTicketCreator::DefaultValues###Owner``

 ``OTRSAutomatedFAQTicketCreatorResponsible``
    This dynamic field defines the ticket responsible for the ticket creation.
-Possible values are: *[Responsible user login] → [Responsible user full name]*, for example: *root@localhost → Admin OTRS*.
+Possible values are: *[Responsible user login] → [Responsible full name]*, for example: *root@localhost → Admin OTRS*.

    .. seealso::

-      To define a default value for this dynamic field, you also can set a value to the following system configuration option:
+      To define a default value for this dynamic field, you can also set a value to the following system configuration option:

       - ``OTRSAutomatedFAQTicketCreator::DefaultValues###Responsible``